pkivolowitz/CSC3510-S-2023/projects/p6/README.md

 `memcpy(* destination, * source, size)` - sounds simple right?

-Before you go onto the actual project, let's learning from a demo program.
+Before you go onto the actual project, let's learn from a demo program.

 This [program](./demo.cpp) presents 6 implementations of memcpy-like